earthquang/To-Do-List/README.md

 <h3> To run: </h3>

 <ul>
-  <li>Run index.html in the browser from root directory.
+  <li>Run index.html in the browser from the same root directory as other folders in this repo.
 </ul>